-Oftentimes, the individual who is harassed may not even be certain that he or she is being harassed in the workplace because the employee may have been putting up with such behaviors for a long period of time.
+Oftentimes, the individual who has faced sexual harassment may not even be certain that he or she is being harassed in the workplace because the employee may have been putting up with such behaviors for a long period of time.

 So, how do you know that you are being sexually harassed at work?
 Here are a few indicators.

 - What Is Sexual Harassment?

 - What Should You Do If You Are Being Sexually Harassed at Work?